drblue9001/blockchain-backpack/website/part6.md

 Up to this point, I've tried to not talk about how blockchains work.
 Every block in a blockchain has a number.
 Block 2 comes after Block 1.
 Block 3 comes after Block 2.
 Miners on the network are competing to create the next block--if the last block that everyone knows about is Block 3, everyone is now competing to generate Block 4. `block.number` refers to the number of the block that this transaction is a part of.

-Every block also has a hash of its contents.
+Every block also has a hash of the transactions it contains.
 Ethereum lets you access the last 255 block hashes from within your program.
-So we use the block hash of the previous block as a piece of entropy.
+For example, if everyone in the network is working to generate Block 4, you can access the hash of Block 3 and earlier.
+(You can't access the hash of Block 4 as it hasn't been generated yet.)
+So we can use the hash of the previous block as a piece of entropy.

 We can now describe the attack against this low quality RNG: the user can time when they submit their transaction.
-If an attacker wants an item with a specific level, they could prepare the transaction, wait until a blockhash exists that would give them that item number.
+If an attacker wants an item with a specific level, they could prepare a transaction, and then wait until a blockhash exists that would give them that item number.

 For something like level numbers, this probably doesn't matter.
 For something like crates, it obviously does.